Heaven for Everyone

-"Heaven for Everyone" is a song written by British rock band Queen drummer Roger Taylor.
-It originally appeared on his side project the Cross's album Shove It, with Freddie Mercury as a guest vocalist, and it is the album's fourth track.
-It was reworked with Queen's music and appeared in their fifteenth and final studio album, Made in Heaven (1995), where it was the seventh track, and was released as the first single by Parlophone—four years after Mercury's death—and became a chart hit.
+"Heaven for Everyone" is a song written by the British rock band Queen drummer Roger Taylor.
+It originally appeared on his side project the Cross's album Shove It, with Freddie Mercury as a guest vocalist.
+It was reworked in Queen style and appeared in their fifteenth and final studio album, Made in Heaven (1995), and was released as the first single by Parlophone—four years after Mercury's death—to become a chart hit.
 In 1999, Queen's version was included on their compilation album Greatest Hits III.

 Background and writing

 Some reports have Taylor writing the song in 1986 as part of Queen's A Kind of Magic album sessions, after their work on Highlander was complete.
 If he did, the song was not used, or was incomplete when the album was finished.

 When Taylor started working on the album Shove It, he recruited Freddie Mercury to record backing vocals.
 Two versions were recorded, one with Mercury doing backing to Taylor's lead vocals, and another with Mercury singing lead.
 The backing track of each was rerecorded as well, instead of the two lead vocals being recorded over the same instrumental backing.
 The Taylor-vocal version is about twenty seconds longer than the Mercury-vocal version.

-The Cross versions also feature a spoken intro by Taylor, as well as a spoken refrain in the middle.
-The refrain in the Taylor vocal has an extra lyric not sung in the Mercury-vocal version (though it appears in the printed lyrics).
-Both versions end with Taylor saying "And that.
+The Cross versions also feature a spoken word intro, as well as a spoken refrain in the middle.
+The refrain in the Taylor-vocal version has an extra lyric not sung in the Mercury-vocal version (though it appears in the printed lyrics).
+Both versions by The Cross end with a spoken, "And that.
 Is the end.
 Of this section."

 The UK edition of the album Shove It featured Mercury's vocal version, while the UK single featured Taylor's vocal version.
 In the US, the album featured Taylor's vocal version and neither were released as a single.

 The song, Taylor noted, "had some good stuff about love and dignity; the usual antiwar thing."